behave/behave/docs/philosophy.rst

  Scenario: New lists are empty
    Given a new list
-    Then the list should be empty.
+    then the list should be empty.

  Scenario: Lists with things in them are not empty.
    Given a new list
-    When we add an object
+    when we add an object
-    Then the list should not be empty.
+    then the list should not be empty.

 Both these examples are required to describe the boolean nature of a list in Python and to derive the benefit of the nature.
 These examples are